Kuruba: Subdivisions

 They have three divisions, namely Unnikankan, Hattikankan and Hande.
 Those who subsist on the wool economy wear a Unnikankan (wool bracelet), while those in agriculture wear a Hattikankan (cotton bracelet).
 These bracelets are tied during the marriage ceremony.
 Hande Kurubas claims a higher position than the other two and prefers to be called Nayakas.
 They were an important part of the armies of Hyder Ali and Ankusagari Poligars.
 Nayakas were military leaders who often became Inamdars.

 The priestly class of Kurubas is called Oderu Kuruba.
 They don't eat meat and wear the lingam, and to that extent they resemble the Lingayats' Jangamas.

 In Maharashtra, they are a sub-caste of Dhangar community.
 Kurubas and Dhangars have the same religious ideas and practices.
 The Kannada speaking Dhangars of southern Maharashtra can easily be called Kurubas.
 They are divided into Unnikankan and Hattikankan Dhangars, which are subdivisions of Kurubas.
 Dhangars' priestly class is called Vadad, derived from Oderu, which is the priestly class of Kurubas.
 They differ from Kurubas only in name and language.

+Varna status

+By the 1920s, some of the Kurubas had begun to call themselves Prathama Sudra ('first Sudra') or Indra Sudra ('chief Sudra').
+In Karnataka, the Kurubas are classified as Other Backward Class in the Indian system of reservation.
+Since the community is more dispersed, the Kurubas have been called a non-dominant minority community.
+The Kuruba community's population in Karnataka is around fifty lakh (five million), which is 8-9% of the total 6.5 crore (65 million) population of the state.